-The accompanying consolidated financial statements represent the accounts of LICT and its majority-owned subsidiaries, which primarily consist of communications (voice and data) (100% owned), cable television (100% owned), Internet services (100% owned), and burglar alarm (63.6% owned) subsidiaries.
+The accompanying consolidated financial statements represent the accounts of LICT and its wholly owned subsidiaries, which consist of communications (voice and data), cable television, and Internet services.
 All significant inter-company transactions and balances have been eliminated in consolidation.
 Investments in affiliates in which the Company does not have majority voting control but has the ability to significantly influence financial and operating policies are accounted for in accordance with the equity method of accounting.
-The Company accounts for the following affiliated companies on the equity method of accounting: cellular partnership in California (25% owned), and telecommunications operations in California, Iowa, Kansas and New York (5% to 14% owned through partnerships).
+The Company accounts for the following affiliated companies on the equity method of accounting: cellular partnership in California (25% owned), and telecommunications operations in California, Iowa, Kansas, New York and Utah (5% to 14% owned through partnerships), and the recently sold rural communication and alarm system subsidiary in New York (20% owned through common stock warrants).
+All other investments are measured at cost.

 The Company's telephone subsidiaries are public utilities that are regulated by both the Federal Communications Commission (FCC) and various state commissions.
-These subsidiaries follow the accounting prescribed by the Uniform System of Accounts of the FCC, the state commissions, and regulated accounting practices.
+The subsidiaries follow the accounting prescribed by the Uniform System of Accounts of the FCC, the state commissions, and regulated accounting practices.
 Where applicable, this regulated accounting recognizes the economic effects of rate regulation by recording costs and a return on investment as such amounts are recovered through rates authorized by regulatory authorities.
 Accordingly, the Company is required to depreciate telephone plant over useful lives prescribed by regulators that would otherwise be determined by management.
 Criteria that would give rise to the discontinuance of regulatory accounting practices include (1) increasing competition restricting the Company's wireline businesses' ability to establish prices to recover specific costs and (2) significant changes in the manner in which rates are set by regulators from cost-based regulation to another form of regulation.
 The Company periodically reviews the applicability of regulatory accounting guidelines based on the developments in its current regulatory and competitive environments.